 These are forms you need to fill out and submit while you are in the SEAP.
 They will be used to monitor your completion of the program.
 The due dates for all forms will be given to you when you are approved.
 The benchmark forms are:

 You can get the benchmark forms on the forms and publications page for Unemployment Insurance claimants at www.labor.ny.gov.
 On the main menu, select “Other Information,” then select “Forms & Publications,” and you will find the link to “Unemployment Insurance (Claimants).”

 It is easy to submit your benchmark forms online.
 Log in to your NY.gov account, select “Messages,” and then “Compose New.”
 Use “SEAP” as the first subject line and “Submit SEAP Benchmark Forms” as the second subject line of your message.
 Then attach your forms to your message.

 We encourage you to create an NY.gov account if you have not done so already.
 It is convenient and secure, and it also results in faster benefit payments.

 If the form is late, the SEAP benefits will not be paid from the date the form was due through the date it is received and accepted as complete.
 This means late forms will result in a suspension of your weekly benefits.
 You will not receive suspended weeks in a lump-sum payment.
 You will only receive benefits from the date the form is received and accepted as complete.

-You can contact local organizations such as the Service Core of Retired Executives (SCORE) to find a business counselor.
-These organizations provide free, one-on-one counseling to individuals interested in starting a business.
-You can also use a qualified expert in the type of business you intend to start.
+You can contact local organizations such as SCORE to find a business counselor.
+These organizations provide free, one-on-one counseling as well as educational workshops/webinars to individuals interested in starting a business.
 The Department of Labor does not provide business counselors.
 See our Resources for Entrepreneurs for a list of organizations that can help.

 The SEAP requires a minimum of two face-to-face meetings with your business counselor prior to submitting your business strategy.
 However, you are encouraged to meet more frequently, if necessary.